zekrom-vale/electron-quick-start/README.md

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

+## Forked from
+ - [COVAIL/electron-quick-start](https://github.com/COVAIL/electron-quick-start) - The older version that is not beeing updated

 ## Resources for Learning Electron